نوع مقاله : پژوهشی

 • Fatemeh Shahidi Marnani

-Assistant Professor of Islamic Philosophy, Faculty Member, Iranian Research Institute of Wisdom and Philosophy, Tehran, Iran
+Assistant Professor of Islamic Philosophy, Iranian Research Institute of Wisdom and Philosophy, Tehran, Iran

 چکیده [English]